OpenWebAdvocacy/website/src/posts/how_apples_key_tactic_could_prevent_japans_smartphone_act_from_improving_browser_competition.md

 > In the end, Apple deploys privacy and security justifications as an elastic shield that can stretch or contract to serve Apple’s financial and business interests.
 > <cite>[DOJ Complaint against Apple](https://www.justice.gov/opa/media/1344546/dl?inline)<br>(emphasis added)</cite>

-At the DMA workshop this year, we directly raised with Apple the primary blocker preventing third-party browser engines from shipping on iOS.
+At the DMA workshop in 2025, we directly raised with Apple the primary blocker preventing third-party browser engines from shipping on iOS.
 Apple claimed that vendors like Google and Mozilla have “everything they need” to ship a browser engine in the EU and simply *"have chosen not to do so”*.

 > We recognize under the DMA that we've been forced to change.
 And we have created a program that keeps security and privacy in mind, that keeps the integrity of the operating system in mind, and **allows third parties to bring their browser engine, Google, Mozilla, to the platform.
 And for whatever reason, they have chosen not to do so.**
 > <cite>[Kyle Andeer \- Apple \- Vice President Apple Legal](https://www.youtube-nocookie.com/embed/_nRU9XUbnpM?si=c8fJkMSrN8V0Idhd)<br>(emphasis added)</cite>